PaulBenHill/cyclops/README.md

         - Damage Taken By Type - Damage dealt to the player by damage type.
         - Damage Taken By Mob - General summary of damage dealt to the player by each mob.
         - Damage Taken By Mob Power - Detailed break down of damage dealt to the player by each mob's power.
+        - Damage Dealt To Mob Power - Detailed break down of damage dealty by each player power for each mob damaged.

 ### Notes